-This Television course has been awarded the ScreenSkills quality mark indicating those courses, which are best, suited to prepare you for a career in the Creative Industries.
+This HND Digital Film and Television course has been awarded the ScreenSkills quality mark indicating those courses, which are best, suited to prepare you for a career in the Creative Industries.
 This ensures that the course keeps up with the rapid pace of creative change, and that student’s benefit from using the latest technologies and industry practice throughout their studies.
 For this course to be awarded the ScreenSkills quality mark, you can be sure that it has undergone a rigorous assessment process conducted by experts working in the Creative Industries.

 What will I learn?